 And doctors aren’t the only health care providers a pregnant woman can choose to deliver her baby.
 You might decide that you want your delivery to be performed by a certified nurse-midwife, a health professional who’s medically trained and licensed to handle low-risk births and whose philosophy emphasizes educating expectant parents about the natural aspects of childbirth.

-Increasing numbers of women are choosing to have a doula, or birth assistant, present in addition to the medical personnel.
-This is someone who’s trained in childbirth and is there to provide support to the mother.
+More women are choosing to have a doula, or birth assistant, present in addition to the medical personnel.
+A doula is someone who’s trained in childbirth and provides support to the mother.
 The doula can meet with the mother before the birth and can help communicate her wishes to the medical staff, should it be necessary.

 More Birthing Options

 Atmosphere during labor and delivery.
-Many hospitals and birthing centers now allow women to make some choices about the atmosphere in which they give birth.
+Many hospitals and birthing centers let women make some choices about the atmosphere in which they give birth.
 Do you want music and low lighting?
 How about the freedom to walk around during labor?
 If possible, would you like to eat or drink during labor?
-You might be able to request things that may make you the most comfortable — from what clothes you’ll wear to whether you’ll have a VCR or DVD player in your room.
+You might be able to request things that may make you the most comfortable.

 Procedures during labor.
 Hospitals used to perform the same procedures on all women in labor, but many now show increased flexibility in how they handle their patients.
 Some examples include:

 - enemas.
-Used to clean out the bowels, enemas used to be routinely administered when women were admitted.
+Used to clean out the bowels, enemas used to be routine when women were admitted.
 Now, you may choose to give yourself an enema or to skip it entirely.

 - induction of labor.
 At times, labor may need to be induced or sped up for medical reasons.
 But sometimes, practitioners will give women the option of getting some help to move things along, or giving labor a little more time to progress on its own.